 Brake bias is a setting that determines the distribution of braking force between the front and rear brakes.
 A brake bias of 50% means that the front and rear brakes are applying equal force.
 By adjusting the bias towards the front or rear, it can lead to advantages in specific situations or disadvantages if not used correctly.
 It’s important to note that the brake bias setting can affect the car’s handling, braking distance, and overall lap time.

 The perfect car to demonstrate this is the Porsche 911 GTE RSR as it’s not equipped with ABS (anti-lock braking) and so, it’s easy to lock up the tires.
 In fact, it’s such a handful that if you can get this car setup right you should be able to drive just about any car in iRacing!

-If you lock up the front tires by going too far forward with the bias setting, (make sure your audio settings emphasize tire noise!) your tires will lock up leading to the car carrying on in a straight line, leaving the driver unable to steer the car.
+If you lock up the front tyres by going too far forward with the bias setting, (make sure your audio settings emphasize tyre noise!) your tyres will lock up leading to the car carrying on in a straight line, leaving the driver unable to steer the car.

-Having the brake bias favors the front of the is the less risky and higher performing option and therefore the preferred setting for most drivers.
+Having the brake bias favouring the front of the car is the less risky and higher-performing option and therefore the preferred setting for most drivers.